This is the most comprehensive guide to sectional sofas/sectional couches in 2021.

 The second picture is the opposite.
 A left arm facing loveseat with a right arm facing chaise.

-If this sounds like mumbo jumbo, the important take-away here is that the sofa arms are a huge consideration, as it will determine what and how you can build from there.
+If this sounds like mumbo jumbo, the important take-away here is that the sofa arms are a huge consideration, as they will determine what and how you can build from there.

 Remember: You are restricted to what modules you can attach to the sofa wherever there is an arm.